vonfreiren/vonfreiren.github.io/_posts/2022-12-28-shops-for-the-modern-man-part-II.md

 <p>
     <img class="img-fluid" src="/img/posts/shops2/kamakura.JPG" alt="Japanese craftsmanship">
-    <span class="caption text-muted">Kamakura is synonym of adopting and mixing other styles in order to build a top-quality product </span>
+    <span class="caption text-muted">Kamakura is synonym of adopting and mixing other styles in order to build a top-quality product.
+Their dress or sport shirts will not deceive you</span>
 </p>

 ## Conclusion